 - Tampons and sanitary napkins

-- “Flushable” wipes or cleaning wipes of any type
+- “Flushable” wipes or cleaning wipes of any kind

 - Plastics, including dental floss, bandages, and condoms

-- Paper towels, facial tissue, cotton balls, cotton swabs
+- Paper towels, facial tissue, cotton balls, or cotton swabs

 - Grease or cooking oils